karshrao/VIView/README.txt

 * Always start with a cable element

 * Always end with a cable element -- this is how the ground end condition is applied.
 If your system has a grounding cable already, great!
-If not, we suggest you put in a small 1cm cable at the end of the system, as it will not noticeably change the resulting waveforms: cable = [1e-2, 50, 0.6, 1]
+If not, we suggest you put in a small 1cm cable at the end of the system, as it will not noticeably change the resulting waveforms: Cable = [1e-2, 50, 0.6, 1]

 * The Sample Gaussian input can be used for rapidly seeing how a waveform's reflections will look -- experimental input files may take longer